 Details: Summer hours 9:00- 17:30, Cost: 8€ Adult, 4€ Child, more Kilkenny Castle Information.
 Self-guided visit and last admission 30 minutes before closing.

 Photography/Filming: Non-flash photography permitted for personal use only; filming/videoing not allowed.
 The use of drones is not permitted at Kilkenny Castles.

 St. Patrick’s Rock of Cashel

 This castle is touted as one of the most beautiful and most visited castles in all of Ireland.
 This castle complex is huge and it is one of those castles that deliver visually what your mind conjures up about how a castle is supposed to look.
 This makes it one of the most iconic castles in Ireland to visit.

-The Rock of Cashel is located a short ways down the road from Kilkenny Castle, so you can easily stop at both of these enroute to Cork from Dublin.
+The Rock of Cashel is located a short way down the road from Kilkenny Castle, so you can easily stop at both of these en route to Cork from Dublin.
 Once you reach Cashel, it is a 5-minute walk from the town center to the top of the hill to visit the castle.